 Interested in rowing and developing your skills?
 As a member of AARC you will enjoy being connected with a group of unique, fun, and fitness-minded individuals who really love to row!
 Come join us for another season of hard work, improvement and general fun & camaraderie…Argo is waiting!

 AARC is a member-operated, community club.
 Participation in our programs requires AARC membership and program subscription(s).
-Fees are paid based on the program and season.
+Fees are paid based on member types (Regular or Student/Vet), the program and season.

 All requests for memberships begin by signing our Joining Agreement & Rowing Waiver.
 In advance of signing, you may read the document here.
 Once signed, members can select from the programs described below, review the links to learn more about our programs, sign up and pay membership and program fees.